PhantomMike/100-days-of-code/log.md

+## Day 61: May 30, 2017

+**Today's Progress:** .net gadgeteer - wrote simple "weather station" app using sensors and lcd display. (yesterday)

+**Thoughts:** Utilized both the gas sensor and the temperature/humidity sensor to write a simple "weather station" app.
+It shows the current values of the sensor and also draws a graph of all sensor readings for the past minute or so.
+Also tried test program on various hardware with updated LCD config on non-functional devices, but did not resolve the problem.

 ## Day 60: May 29, 2017

 **Today's Progress:** .net gadgeteer wrote simple app to work with display, research problems with non-working displays.